kittytastic/Peano-Fork/project/Report/Notes.md

 # Feedback - TODO
 ## Intro
 (0:00)
-[ ] Fix generic beginning - mention per core efficiency and how lots of recent gains have been from that [ ] Change wording - Exahype abstraction causes problems, can't use domain specific knowledge, there is nothing wrong with tooling.
+[x] Fix generic beginning - mention per core efficiency and how lots of recent gains have been from that [x] Change wording - Exahype abstraction causes problems, can't use domain specific knowledge, there is nothing wrong with tooling.

 (2:37)
-[ ] Refine compiler part - waffling
+[x] Refine compiler part - waffling
-[ ] Refine compiler part - what are compiler good at compiler good at long simple compilers, compilers good at simple loops [ ] Make clear - not writing a compiler, writing something that passes code to the compiler
+[-] Refine compiler part - what are compiler good at compiler good at long simple compilers, compilers good at simple loops [x] Make clear - not writing a compiler, writing something that passes code to the compiler

 (3:50)
-[ ] Add research question - Can code be user friendly and make aggressive optimisations
+[x] Add research question - Can code be user friendly and make aggressive optimisations

 ## Problem statement